-If groundwater or sediment analysis will be conducted by subcontractors or collaborators on the project, requirements will be specified in the SOW or Letter of Instruction (LOI) as applicable, and shall be used to obtain the analytical services.
+If the groundwater or sediment analysis will be conducted by subcontractors or collaborators on the project, requirements will be specified in the SOW or Letter of Instruction (LOI) as applicable, which shall be used to obtain the analytical services.
 The LOI is the mechanism to be used for work requests to other Hanford Site contractors.
 An LOI or SOW must accompany each purchase order.
-A review must be performed by the Quality Engineer during the planning stages and preparation of the SOW or LOI.
+A review must be performed by the Quality Engineer during the planning stages and preparation of the SOW/LOI.
 The SOW must define the data quality and any additional project requirements associated with the service requested.
 The data quality requirements should include a description of the QC samples for each analysis for determining the level of possible contamination from preparation and analysis.
-The project requirements should include information on analysis method, calibration standards traceable to the National Institute of Standards and Technology, sample turnaround time and reporting requirements, and disposal requirements for remaining sample material and the waste from the process.
-The LOI or SOW will include the requirements in the EPA Requirements for Quality Assurance Project Plans (EPA QA/R-5) (EPA/240/B-01/003) and HASQARD (DOE/RL-96-68) to the analyst.
+Project requirements should include information on analysis method, calibration standards traceable to the National Institute of Standards and Technology, sample turnaround time and reporting requirements, and disposal requirements for remaining sample material and any process waste.
+The LOI/SOW will pass on the requirements of the EPA Requirements for Quality Assurance Project Plans (QA/R-5) (EPA/240/B-01/003) and HASQARD (DOE/RL-96-68) to the analyst.

-15.3 Other Hanford Contractor Services
+15.3 Other Hanford Site Contractor Services

-Other Hanford contractor services (e.g., well drilling and construction) will be obtained using the procurement process.
+Other Hanford Site contractor services (e.g., well drilling and construction) will be obtained using the procurement process.
 An electronic requisition will be generated by project staff accompanied by a work authorization document (LOI or SOW).
 The work authorization document will describe the requirements for the requised services.
-The SOW will pass on the requirements of the EPA Requirements for Quality Assurance Project Plans (EPA QA/R-5) (EPA/240/B-01/003) and HASQARD (DOE/RL-96-68) to the subcontractor.
-A review must be performed by the Quality Engineer during the planning stages and preparation of the SOW or LOI.
+The SOW/LOI will pass on the requirements of the EPA Requirements for Quality Assurance Project Plans (QA/R-5) (EPA/240/B-01/003) and HASQARD (DOE/RL-96-68) to the subcontractor.
+A review must be performed by the Quality Engineer during the planning stages and preparation of the SOW/LOI.